 - Enhance security by eliminating the need for applications to store copies of user credentials in their own databases.

 Both of these are straightforward and worthy goals for the current age of business and technology.
-Continue reading to find out how SAML achieves these goals, and how it can play a role in your organization’s Federated Identity Management strategy.
+Continue reading to find out how SAML achieves these goals, and how it can play a role in your organization’s federated identity management strategy.

-In order to fully understand how SAML works, we’ll start by exploring the concept of a SAML Provider.
-A SAML Provider is any server that is involved in the authentication and authorization of a user during a SAML request.
-More specifically, there are two types of SAML Providers: Service Providers (SP) and Identity Providers (IdP).
+In order to fully understand how SAML works, we’ll start by exploring the concept of a “SAML provider”.
+A SAML provider is any server that is involved in the authentication and authorization of a user during a SAML request.
+More specifically, the two types of SAML providers mirror those in any other SSO exchange: service providers (SP) and identity providers (IdP).

-A SAML Assertion is the message that the Identity Provider sends to the Service Provider.
-It’s an XML document that contains all of the relevant details of the end user.
-This includes their unique identifier, their name, and any additional attributes that may be required by the Service Provider.
-These attributes are sometimes referred to as “claims”.
-Both terms can be used interchangeably.
+The conversation that happens between an IdP and SP is done through a message called an “assertion”.
+A SAML assertion is the message that the identity provider sends to the service provider.
+This is an XML (i.e., extensible markup language) document that is created by the IdP, verified by the SP, and contains all of the user’s identity details relevant for authentication.
+This includes their unique identifier, their name, and any additional attributes that may be required by the SP.
+Assertions are sometimes referred to as “claims” and both terms can be used interchangeably.